mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 * More people will have experience with more areas of the code
 * Epics will be closed out faster

+## Polish / Quick-Fix Pull Requests

+Developers are encouraged to make quick-fixes or polish existing code (re-naming a variable, moving a class to a more logical location, etc) to address nit's or as they find clean-ups/refactors that can be addressed expediently.
+These Pull Requests do not need Jira issues filed nor need to go through the Triage process and should be small in scope and time spent.

+Some examples of polish / quick-fix requests:

+* Variable rename to match style guide-lines
+* Addressing multiple nits from a recent PR
+* Refactor of a class/method/module

+Assigned issues during the sprint always take priority over these types of PR's.

 ## Estimation and Point Values
 Points are assigned to issues in Jira (ideally before starting work 😉) so that we can track our velocity over time, which aids in planning.